Railway stations not officially closed with no services in the United Kingdom: Cheshire

 Stanlow and Thornton was opened in 1940 to serve Thornton AEL.
 The station opened to the public a year later and is on the Hooton–Helsby line.
 Services were frequent and terminated at Hooton but were withdrawn when the Wirral line was electrified to Ellesmere Port.
 Services were 6 trains per day Monday-Saturday before the May 2019 timetable change, two in the morning towards Ellesmere Port, two towards Helsby with one extending to Warrington Bank Quay and one in the evening to Ellesmere Port and one to Manchester Victoria.
 As of 2022 there are two services in each direction on weekdays, two to Ellesmere Port, one in the morning to Helsby and one in the evening to Liverpool Lime Street.
 On Saturdays, there are two trains in each direction in the morning and one in each direction in the evening, to Ellesmere and Helsby respectively, except the 06:05 service originating from Liverpool.
-The station was closed on the 3rd of February 2022 following safety concerns regarding to the footbridge, which is the only way of entry to the station.
+The station was closed on 3 February 2022 following safety concerns regarding to the footbridge, which is the only way of entry to the station.
 The station recorded 0 passengers in the passenger statistics record in 2020/21, making it the least used station in the whole of the country, joint with Sampford Courtenay.